aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ## spec.amiFamily

-AMIFamily is a required field, dictating both the default bootstrapping logic for nodes provisioned through this `EC2NodeClass` but also selecting a group of recommended, latest AMIs by default.
+AMIFamily is a required field that dictates the bootstrapping logic for nodes provisioned through this `EC2NodeClass`.
 Currently, Karpenter supports `amiFamily` values `AL2`, `AL2023`, `Bottlerocket`, `Ubuntu`, `Windows2019`, `Windows2022` and `Custom`.
-GPUs are only supported by default with `AL2` and `Bottlerocket`.
-The `AL2` amiFamily does not support ARM64 GPU instance types unless you specify custom [`amiSelectorTerms`]({{<ref "#specamiselectorterms" >}}).
-Default bootstrapping logic is shown below for each of the supported families.
+Default generated UserData for each of the supported AMI families is shown below.

 ### AL2